As an individual, you can choose to deal with the ebb and flow of daily life in only three possible ways -

 Assumption 1: a "fact" is something which is the case - the state of affairs reported by a true proposition.(1) Equivalently (an important equivalence), a "fact" is whatever it is in the world that renders a proposition true.
 Facts are "truth-makers" that need not correspond one-to-one with true propositions.(2) This understanding of "facts" is intended to be neutral as to their metaphysical and ontological nature.
 (Although see The Nature of Reality for a discussion of options and their consequences.)

 Assumption 2: a "proposition" is the truth-apt sense or meaning of a statement irrespective of the words, sentence form, language, symbology employed, or its assertive status.
 There can be more than one way in English to say the same "thing".
 The same "thing" can be said in more than one language.
 And the same "thing" can be left unsaid, or even un-thought.
 And again, this understanding of "proposition" is intended to be neutral as to their metaphysical and ontological nature.
 But by limiting "propositions" to those "things" which can be "truth-apt", I am ruling out a propositional interpretation of such "things" as commands (prescriptions), or emotional expressions, and the like.
-Propositions are, by this definition, either true or false.
+Propositions are, by this definition, either true or false, irrespective of our ability to determine it.

 Given these two preliminary understandings, the debate over whether there are moral facts can be seen as a debate over whether moral language can be understood in terms of propositions, and over whether there exist facts that would render such propositions true.
 Those who argue that there are moral facts are the Moral Realists.
 Those who argue that moral language can not be understood in terms of propositions are the Non-Cognitivists (Anti-Realists).
 And those who argue that there are no true moral propositions (and hence no moral facts) are the Cognitivist Error-Theorists.

 I will begin with the arguments presented by the Moral Realists in support of the existence of moral facts, because these arguments are the more intuitively obvious.
 Common sense "folk" morality is learnt by children in the same manner as they learn their native language.
 They learn first that it is right or wrong to do certain things.
 Later they learn why it is right or wrong to do these things.
 And there are two ways of providing the why.
 The non-philosophical response is for some particular rule to be cited, with the backing of some Supreme Authority ("Because I said so!!").
 The philosophical response is the provision of some non-moral description of the basis of moral rules.
-From a descriptive point of view, statistics would suggest that most people regard the basis of their moral codes as the dictates or commands of some Supreme Authority(3) -- be it a God (like for the Judaic, Christian, and Islamic religions), or a highly respected thinker like Gautama Buddha (Buddhism), Karl Marx or Vladimir Ulyanov (Marxism/Communism), Confucius (Confucianism), or Laozi (Taoism).
+From a descriptive point of view, statistics would suggest that most people regard the basis of their moral codes as the dictates or commands of some Supreme Authority(3) -- be it a God (like for the Judaic, Christian, and Islamic religions), or a highly respected thinker like Gautama Buddha (Buddhism), Karl Marx or Vladimir Ulyanov (Marxism/Communism), Confucius (Confucianism), or Laozi (Taoism), or as revealed in sacred writings (like the Vedas and Upanishads of Hinduism).
 So if the meaning of moral language is determined in some part by how people actually use (or intend) the language, then clearly moral language is a cognitive descriptive exercise that can be captured by propositions.
 And clearly, some of these propositions are intended to be true.

 As pointed out by Peter Glassen(4):